m13ha/m13ha/README.md

 Hey! 👋

-I'm a Front-end Developer. 💻 I excel in responsive design and object-oriented programming. 🔍 Technology-driven innovation and creative problem-solving are my passions.
+I'm a Software-Developer. 💻 I excel in 🔍 Technology-driven innovation and creative problem-solving.

 🌱 Currently, I'm presently immersed in learning Dart, Go, Flutter development.

-📝 I occassionaly share my learning experiences on m13ha.hashnode.dev 📖

-Additional skills I possess include JQuery, JSON, JavaScriptMVC, Ajax, Git, and Mongodb, Typescript, Go, Dart 💪

-For questions or just to connect, feel free to reach me at nwaokocham@gmail.com. 😊
+📝 I occassionaly share my learning experiences on m13ha.hashnode.dev 📖 For questions or just to connect, feel free to reach me at nwaokocham@gmail.com. 😊